fatimajamali81/docker-nginx-webapp-deployment/README.md

    - Navigate to the public DNS of your EC2 instance to view the deployed web application.

-## Optional: Set Up Portainer for Docker Management
+## Optional step: Set Up Portainer for Docker Management

 Portainer provides a graphical user interface for managing Docker containers.
 This step is optional but recommended for users who prefer a UI for Docker management.